Neuroinflammation, Glutamatergic Signaling, and Nicotine Addiction

 Mapping the Neural Circuity of Nicotine Addiction

-Research funded by a R21 awarded by the NIDA examines the role of cholinergic interneurons within the nucleus accumbens in nicotine seeking motivation.
+This project examines the role of cholinergic interneurons within the nucleus accumbens in nicotine seeking motivation.
 Using specific chemogenic modulation of accumbens neuronal signaling in transgenic rats, we examine the link between signaling of different cell types to better our understanding of neural circuity underlying addiction-related behaviors.
 Further, we are interested in glutamatergic mechanisms, particularly how the disruption of glutamate homeostasis occurs in the drug-experienced brain.
 The resulting alteration of AMPA and NMDA receptor expression, affecting synaptic plasticity and neural communication, is also researched in our lab.